 Get ready to smile!
 DIY pineapple Easter eggs are as fun to make as they are to find during a traditional Easter egg hunt!
 These DIY pineapple Easter eggs add a really exciting pop of color and are really simple to make.
 Add them to your egg decorating ideas!
 They only require hard-boiled or hallowed out eggs, yellow craft paint & paintbrush, green cardstock, hot glue gun, and scissors to make!

 Are you stumped on how to decorate your Easter eggs this year?
 Are you ready to give up the traditional egg dye in favor of something more unique?
 These cute people Easter eggs add a great graphic element — perfect if you’re getting into your more creative side.

 21. Party Animals Eggs

 Animals can be on parade for Easter this year!
 Create adorable party animal eggs by using the tutorial here and the free origami templates to create bugs, bunnies, and ducks!
-You’ll put to use various sized oval and circle craft punches to cut regular and origami paper to form shapes that you can adhere with regular white glue.
+You’ll put to use various-sized oval and circle craft punches to cut regular and origami paper to form shapes that you can adhere to with regular white glue.